Yandex Cloud

 To read or write files on an external server:

-1. Install and run gpfdist as part of the Greenplum® Loader or the Greenplum® Database package on the remote server hosting your target files.
+1. Install and run gpfdist as part of the Greenplum® Loader or Greenplum® Database package on the remote server hosting your target files.

 2. Create an external table in the Greenplum® database to reference these files.